 WITH RECOMPILEoption with a Query Store hint without making code changes.

-- For more issues and discussion on this topic, see Resolving queries with parameter sensitive plan problems.
+- For more information, see Resolving queries with parameter sensitive plan problems.

 Requires ALTER permission on the specified object.